MikolajGladysz/Cv-website/src/videos/2021-06-29-cv-website.md

   - post
   - HTML
   - CSS
-  - JS
+  - JAVASCRIPT
   - CMS
 p1t: Why YouTube?
-p1c:
+p1c: >-

-I saddacame up with this idea when I saw a similar site but in the style of spotify.It immediately caught my attention and I thought it was a great idea to stand out.Then I thought making it like youtube would be an even better idea, it would allow me to showcase my projects in an interesting way.
+  Icame up with this idea when I saw a similar site, but in the style of spotify.
+It immediately caught my attention and I thought it was a great idea to stand out.
+Then I thought making it like youtube would be an even better idea, it would allow me to showcase my projects in an interesting way.

   To best reflect the original layout, I used a couple of elements that I want to talk about
 p2t: Top bar and side bar
-p2c:
+p2c: >-
   They are navs with fixed position, that I included in all layouts by using CMS templates, so I avoid repetitions.